blukatdevelopment/UnchainedWorldsOld/classes/psion.md

 Duration: Concentration, up to 10 minutes
 You form form a group of inanimate objects into a medium-sized creature.
 The creature has 2d6 hit points and can wield any weapon you are proficient with.
+It shares your turn in initiative, and can be commanded with a bonus action.
 It's strength and dexterity are the same as your spellcasting ability.
 - Cloth, paper, or soft materials: 10 AC
 - wood: 16 AC